Editor’s note: Check out the wildly successful GoFundMe that might just get the wall built.

 Trump’s base appears on the brink of a meltdown over the prospect that he may back down from his threat.
 In reality, he has little to lose by vetoing the stopgap spending bill, but he risks much if he signs it.
 Signing this continuation will cost Trump dearly unless he quickly comes up with an alternative way to get the border wall funded.
 Any such effort would be firmly resisted by a Democrat-controlled House of Representatives.
 Were he to veto the CR and jet off to his Florida estate, leaving the government to partially shut down, he will be hailed as a hero by his supporters, while more timid Republicans will quake and whimper, fearing the accusatory fingers of Democrats.

 What, then, will Trump do, assuming the CR gets through the House?
-Are we looking at “The Great Trumpdown of 2019” or will Democrats, once again, give America the finger and wait for their demands to be met?We value your comments!
-Please weigh in on our comment section below.
+Are we looking at “The Great Trumpdown of 2019” or will Democrats, once again, give America the finger and wait for their demands to be met?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com